Publish Novellas 12 May 2021

 “Try to calm down, Jayson.
 How long have you guys been here?” asks Caroline.

-Sheena replies, “Eight months.”
+Sheena then replies, “Eight months.”

 Caroline gasps at the duration.
 Jayson turns to Brian and asks, “And you?”

-“Six months.
+“About six months.
 That’s enough questions for now.
 Our time for eating is almost over,” Brian says abruptly as he passes the bread bowl to Jayson.

-Caroline begins biting a handful of guava and pineapple as the juice runs down her forearm.
+Caroline begins biting a handful of guava and pineapple as the juice spirals down her forearm.
 This reminds her of the spiked libations that brought her here.
 “If I never see coconut juice again, it would be too soon.”

 Then Leonid announces loudly, “Dining is done.
 Isabela, train Caroline in her assignment.”